ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 - **Repeatability:**  Forensics demands reproducibility.
 One expert's video analysis today should match another's tomorrow, using the same tools and steps.
 Standards lock in clear protocols, there is no room for lone geniuses.
 -- ***Referenced Standard:*** ASTM E2916-19e1 covers principles for analyzing digital and multimedia evidence, emphasizing repeatability. <br><br>

-- **Safeguarding Accuracy and Reliability:** Digital evidence, photos, videos, audio—must stay unaltered from collection to court unless changes are controlled, justified, and documented.
+- **Safeguarding Accuracy and Reliability:** Digital evidence, photos, videos, audio, must stay unaltered from collection to court unless changes are controlled, justified, and documented.
 When working copies must be modified, such as amplifying audio levels or adjusting image brightness, standards require precise documentation of every alteration to preserve evidential value.
 No added noise or artifacts should skew interpretation.
 Standards lean on write-blockers, hashes, and forensic controls to keep it legit.
 -- ***Referenced Standard:*** ASTM E3150-18 provides information about preserving multimedia evidence integrity during analysis. <br><br>

 - **Testing Methods, Tools, and Techniques:** Trust comes from testing.
 Standards require forensic tools (e.g., video enhancers) and methods (e.g., metadata checks) to prove they work under fire. *Puloka's* AI flopped here, unvalidated tech does not cut it.
 This also applies to multimedia forensics tools like image enhancement software or noise suppression algorithms.
 -- ***Referenced Standard:*** ASTM E3016-18 provides information about preserving multimedia evidence integrity during analysis. <br><br>

-- **Documentation of All Actions:** Document every evidence touch—who, when, why, how—gets logged.
+- **Documentation of All Actions:** Document every evidence touch—who, when, why, how, gets logged.
 It is not busywork; it is a shield against courtroom doubt.
 Without it, evidence crumbles.
 -- ***Referenced Standard:*** ASTM E1492-11(2017) mandates detailed logs for evidence handling. <br><br>

 - **Chain of Custody:** Proper documentation forms the foundation for maintaining an unbroken chain of custody.
 This principle secures the evidence from the crime scene to the courtroom.
 Who collected that USB drive?
 Where was it stored overnight?
 Standards require an unbroken record that prevents allegations of tampering.
 Without chain-of-custody documentation, even critical evidence might be dismissed as untrustworthy.
 -- ***Referenced Standard:*** ASTM E1459-13(2018) covers protocols for establishing and maintaining an unbroken chain of custody for digital evidence. <br><br>

-- **Forensically Sound Handling by Qualified Persons:** Any interaction with evidence—from enhancing a blurry image to recovering lost files, requires skilled professionals following accepted protocols.
+- **Forensically Sound Handling by Qualified Persons:** Any interaction with evidence, from enhancing a blurry image to recovering lost files, requires skilled professionals following accepted protocols.
 Forensic soundness isn't a buzzword; it guarantees that evidence remains credible.
 Standards from ASTM and ISO highlight this: no amateurs, no shortcuts.
 -- ***Referenced Standard:*** ASTM E3016-18 discusses qualified personnel processing multimedia evidence. <br><br>

 - **Transparency in Methodology and Results:** Forensic findings must be accompanied by full disclosure of the methods and assumptions used.
 Transparency enables critical evaluation and builds trust among forensic experts and legal practitioners.